riteshn96/multi-cloud-kubernetes-pipeline/README.md

 * **Issue:** Jenkins: `docker: not found`, Socket `permission denied`, and `Invalid agent type "docker"`

     *   **Symptoms:** A series of cascading errors occurred when setting up the Jenkins pipeline:
     1.  `Invalid agent type "docker"`: The pipeline failed immediately, unable to parse the `agent { docker { ... } }` syntax.
     2.  `docker: not found`: The pipeline failed when trying to execute `docker pull` or `docker build`.
     3.  `permission denied ... to connect to the Docker daemon socket`: Jenkins could find the Docker socket but lacked the OS permissions to use it.

     *   **Analysis:** This was a multi-layered problem stemming from using a bare-bones Jenkins image:
     1. The **"Docker Pipeline" plugin** was missing, which is required for Jenkins to understand the `agent { docker { ... } }` syntax.
     2. Even with the plugin, the main Jenkins controller container (`jenkins/jenkins:lts-jdk11`) does not have the Docker CLI installed, so it cannot execute commands like `docker pull` to start the agent.
     3. Even with the CLI installed, the `jenkins` user inside the container does not belong to the `docker` group, so it cannot access the Docker socket mounted from the host.

     *   **Solution:** A robust, modern Jenkins-as-Code solution was implemented:
     1. The **"Docker Pipeline"** plugin was installed via the Jenkins UI (`Manage Jenkins -> Plugins`).
     2. A custom `jenkins.Dockerfile` was created to build a new Jenkins controller image.
 This file uses the official `lts-jdk11` image as a base and then:
         *   Installs the `docker-ce-cli` package.
         *   Creates a `docker` group and adds the `jenkins` user to it, solving the socket permissions issue permanently.
     3. The `Jenkinsfile` was configured to use a **Docker agent** (`agent { docker { image 'docker:24.0' ... } }`), ensuring that the build steps run in a clean, predictable environment that is guaranteed to have the necessary tools.

+        ### Debugging the Jenkins CD Stage to EKS

+**Problem:** The deployment stage failed with a series of different errors, including container  `ENTRYPOINT` issues, `NullPointerException` on credentials, and finally `aws: not found`.
+  *   **Systematic Analysis:**
+    1. The first agent image (`bitnami/kubectl`) failed because its `ENTRYPOINT` was not designed for a CI/CD-style execution, causing it to exit immediately.
+    2. The `withCredentials` binding for AWS has a very specific syntax (`credentialsId` instead of `credentials`) which was causing a `NullPointerException`.
+    3. The final error, `aws: not found`, proved that the `bitnami/kubectl` image was insufficient as it did not include the AWS CLI.
+  *   **Solution:** The problem was solved by selecting an agent image specifically designed for CI/CD workflows.
+We switched the agent in the deployment stage to `alpine/k8s:1.27.5`.
+This single image contains `kubectl`, `aws-cli`, and `kustomize`, providing a complete and stable toolset for the deployment job.
+  *   **Lesson Learned:** Choosing the right agent environment for each stage of a pipeline is critical.
+A single, comprehensive agent image is often more reliable than trying to chain together multiple single-purpose images.

 ## 8. Cleanup